lmarzen/esp32-weather-epd/README.md

 This is a weather display powered by a wifi enabled ESP32 microcontroller and an E-Paper (aka E-ink) display.
 Current and forecasted weather data is obtained from the OpenWeatherMap API.
 A sensor provides the display with accurate indoor temperature and humidity.

-The project draws ~14μA when sleeping and an estimated average current draw of ~83mA during its 9-10s wake period.
+The project draws ~14μA when sleeping and an estimated average of ~83mA during its 9-10s wake period.
 The display can be configured to update as frequenctly as desired, but with a refresh every 30 minutes the device can run for nearly a year on a single 3000mAh battery.
 The project displays accurate battery life as a percentage on screen and can be recharged via USB-C and a wall-socket or computer.

 ## Setup Guide